awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-options-general.md

 ## aws:elb:healthcheck<a name="command-options-general-elbhealthcheck"></a>

-Configure healthchecks for a classic load balancer\.
+Configure healthchecks for a Classic Load Balancer\.

 **Namespace: `aws:elb:healthcheck`**